 Step 4.
-Notify employees about the commuter benefit that your company will provide and how to take advantage of the benefit, make the benefit available and encourage employee's to use the benefit(s).
+Notify employees about the commuter benefit that your company will provide and how to take advantage of the benefit, make the benefit available and encourage employees to use the benefit(s).

 Employee notification is one of the key requirements of the Program.
-Since the goal of the Program is to encourage employees to use alternative commute modes, it is essential that employers inform employees about the commuter benefit they offer, and how employees can take advantage of the benefit.
-Employee notification is required at the following times:
+Since the goal of the Program is to encourage employees to use non-drive alone commute modes, it is essential that employers inform employees about the commuter benefit they offer, and how employees can take advantage of the benefit.
+Employee notification is required at the follow higher three sommuter benefit(s) is first made available

-- When the commuter benefit(s) is first made available - At least once per year thereafter, in conjunction with the employer's annual registration update - On an on-going basis, for newly-hired employees, as part of the explanation of employee benefits provided during new employee orientation
+- A minimum of once per year thereafter, in conjunction with the employer's annual registration update - On an on-going basis, for newly-hired employees, as part of the explanation of employee benefits provided during new employee orientation